Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/project_notes.md

 - Summarize the main findings from tools, skills, roles, cities, and experience levels.
 - Create `docs/initial_findings.md`.
 - Prepare clearer insights for GitHub, LinkedIn, and the final project report.

+- ## Day 12 Progress

+- Created a mini report file named `initial_findings.md` inside the `docs` folder.
+- Summarized the main findings from the analysis completed so far.
+- Wrote an overview of the project goal and dataset.
+- Summarized initial findings for tools, skills, cities, role categories, and experience levels.
+- Added an initial readiness takeaway for Computer Science students interested in Saudi data-related roles.
+- Connected the findings to practical preparation steps such as learning SQL, Python, Excel, Power BI, Tableau, reporting, and communication skills.
+- Continued organizing the project documentation for GitHub.

+## Day 12 Initial Findings

+The first mini report shows that Saudi data-related roles require a mix of technical, analytical, and communication skills.

+The most important tools observed so far include SQL, Python, Excel, Power BI, and Tableau.

+The findings also show that data-related roles are broader than only Data Analyst or Data Scientist positions.
+They include BI, AI, Governance, Internship, and other analytics-related roles.

+The experience analysis supports the project focus on students and early-career learners because many roles in the dataset are Entry Level or Mid-Level.

+## Day 12 Documentation Notes

+### initial_findings.md
+Used to summarize the first major findings of the project in a readable report format.

+### Project Overview
+Used to explain the purpose of the project.

+### Dataset Summary
+Used to describe the current dataset size and cleaned columns.

+### Tools and Skills Findings
+Used to explain the most repeated tools and skills.

+### Readiness Takeaway
+Used to connect the analysis results to practical preparation steps for Computer Science students.

+## Day 12 Next Steps

+- Review the quality of the charts and notebooks.
+- Check that all important files are uploaded to GitHub.
+- Continue or complete Kaggle Data Visualization practice.
+- Prepare a LinkedIn post about the most common tools in Saudi data-related roles.
+- Start preparing for the next review day.